 Couples therapy focuses on identifying how partners interact emotionally, what needs are present, and a way to evolve productive communication under stress.
 Rather than assigning blame, therapy examines patterns that keep couples feeling stuck, misunderstood, disconnected, or defensive.

-Couples commonly seek couples therapy to:
+Couples seek couples therapy to

 For couples looking for structured support, couples therapy provides a space to slow down reactive patterns and build healthier ways of relating.

-No. Research from the American Psychological Association shows that relationship counseling is effective across many stages of a relationship, including early intervention and maintenance.
+Research from the American Psychological Association shows that relationship counseling is effective across many stages of a relationship, including early intervention and maintenance.

 Couples who start therapy earlier often experience stronger outcomes than those who wait until trust or safety is severely damaged.
+Deciding when to start couples therapy should be a decision that is made when you see that your relationship needs support.

 These 5 signs indicate that new tools and support may be needed, not that the relationship is broken or beyond repair.